georgegognadze/awesome-resources/README.md

 + <a href="https://vimeo.com/channels/natureofcode/" target="_blank"> The Nature of Code </a> How can we capture the unpredictable evolutionary and emergent properties of nature in software?
 How can understanding the mathematical principles behind our physical world help us to create digital worlds?  :free:
 + <a href="http://www.teachingtree.co/" target="_blank"> Teaching Tree </a> TeachingTree is an open platform that lets anybody organize educational content.  :free:
 + <a href="https://www.udacity.com/course/cs101" target="_blank"> Intro to Computer Science </a> You’ll learn and practice key computer science concepts by building your own versions of popular web applications.
 You’ll learn Python, a powerful, easy-to-learn, and widely used programming language, and you’ll explore computer science basics, as you build your own search engine and social network. :moneybag:
++ <a href="http://rypress.com/tutorials/git/index" target="_blank">Ry's Git Tutorial</a>Ry’s Git Tutorial is a complete introduction to distributed version control with a focus on practical command line usage.
+We explain Git’s robust branching, merging, and collaboration capabilities from the ground up, so prior experience with centralized systems like SVN or CVS is not required. :free:

 #### Learn to program with robots